MaximilianBobens/ACC_ATC_GAME/README.md

-open first folder and execute the file with the ending .exe
+open first folder (bin) and execute the file with the ending .exe